 Brian was tested for his allergies in 2017, but the Bakers hadn’t been told about VIT.
 “I wish I knew there was such a thing.
 I wish I had researched,” Mandi Baker told Allergic Living.
 She only found out about the treatment when her husband was in critical care at the Catholic Medical Center in Manchester, New Hampshire.

 Baltimore allergist Dr. David Golden says there simply isn’t enough awareness – among both doctors and the public – about VIT and its success rate.
 “We want the public to know that allergic reactions to stings can be life-threatening and they can and will happen again,” he told Allergic Living.
 “There is a treatment that can protect and even cure the allergy in most people.
 It’s a regular allergy shot.”

-Golden, the lead author of sting allergy practice guidelines for allergists, says that VIT is effective as much as 95 percent of time in preventing future anaphylaxis in people with severe stinging insect allergies.
+Golden is the lead author of sting allergy practice guidelines for allergists.
+He says that VIT is effective as much as 95 percent of the time in preventing future anaphylaxis in people with severe stinging insect allergies.
 He stresses the importance of visiting an allergist, since they are trained in sting reactions and determining who is a candidate for immunotherapy.

 “They finally got his heartbeat back and a pulse and that’s when they took him to a local hospital,” says his wife.
 He was later transferred to the bigger medical center.
-After a weekend in which he it became apparent he’d suffered significant brain damage, “we had to make the worst decision ever – to take him off the machine,” she says.
+After a weekend in which he didn’t regain consciousness, it became apparent he’d suffered significant brain damage.
+“We had to make the worst decision ever – to take him off the machine,” she says.

-“I want people to know just how dangerous [sting allergy] really is,” Mandi Baker stresses.
-The grieving woman is on a mission to educate and make people aware: “Immunotherapy can help.
+“I want people to know just how dangerous [stinging insect allergies] really are,” Mandi Baker stresses.
+She is on a mission to educate and make people aware: “Immunotherapy can help.
 Research and go to an allergist and get answers.”